Nottingham South (UK Parliament constituency): Current

+Nottingham city centre was transferred to Nottingham East and Leen Valley to the newly created seat of Nottingham North and Kimberley, with the Bilborough ward being transferred from the abolished Nottingham North constituency.

 Nottingham South contains at least parts of both of the city's universities.
 The University of Nottingham's University Park Campus and Jubilee Campus are both in the constituency, as is the Clifton Campus of Nottingham Trent University.
 Many of these students are based in rows of terraced housing in the Lenton and Radford wards of this seat.
 A minority of students and much of the universities' staff are based in neighbouring Beeston, but this falls within the Broxtowe constituency.